gitHazik/Myveryownos/README.md

 # myVeryOwnOS

-A browser based desktop OS built for a hackathon.
+A browser based desktop OS.
 No frameworks, no libraries just HTML, CSS, and vanilla JS.

 ---